douglasbrandao/anki-sentence-maker/README.md

 python3 main.py desecrate meaning
 ```

-In case of look expressions up separated by spaces, wrap it up with quotation marks
+In case you are searching expressions separated by spaces, wrap it up with quotation marks
 > Example: a means to an end

 ```
 python3 main.py desecrate "a means to and end" meaning
 ```

-The script will try to find these words, and it is going to save into the root folder in the format below
+The script will try to find these words, and it will save into the root folder following the format below

 ```
 sentences-25-04-2020.csv
 ```

-And that is it.
-You can import in your Anki using the csv file.
+And that's it.
+You can import the .csv file in your Anki.

-## How it is going to work
+## How it works

-* User will give a list of words
+* User provide a list of words
-* The script will look it up in a variety of dictionaries
+* The script look it up in several online dictionaries
-* The script will create a .csv file with rows in the format below
+* The script create a .csv file with rows following the format below

 ## Card format